Algorithmic realization of the solution to the sign conflict problem for hanging nodes on hp-hexahedral N\'ed\'elec elements: Model Problem and Numerical Tests

-The errors resulting from the sign conflict are visible in the intensity plot.
-Consequently, we compare in Figure \ref{fig:comparision} the intensity plots resulting from the existing implementation of the Nédélec elements in \texttt{deal.II}.
-The intensity plot is computed in the first column with the \textit{FE\_Nedelec}\footnote{\url{https://www.dealii.org/current/doxygen/deal.II/classFE__Nedelec.html}} class, which does not support non-oriented meshes.
-The resulting intensity distribution differs from the correct solution.
-The results computed with the existing implementation of the \textit{FE\_NedelecSZ}\footnote{\url{https://www.dealii.org/current/doxygen/deal.II/classFE__NedelecSZ.html}} class are presented in the second column.
-Here the solution on the uniform refined grid is correct, but on the isotropic refined grid, the solution differs from the correct solution.
-The result from the here presented extension of the \textit{FE\_NedelecSZ} class is shown in the third column.
-Here is also the solution on the isotropic refined grid correct.
+In Figure~\ref{fig:comparision}, we compare against the existing implementation of the N\'ed\'elec elements in \dealii, where the errors resulting from the sign conflict are visible.
+The plots in the first column are computed using the FE\_N\'ed\'elec class, which does not support non-oriented meshes.
+Therefore, the resulting intensity distribution differs from the correct solution.

+The results computed with the existing implementation of the FE\_N\'ed\'elecSZ class are presented in the second column.
+Here, the solution on the uniform refined grid is correct, but on the isotropic refined grid, the solution differs from the correct solution.
+The results from our proposed extension of the FE\_N\'ed\'elecSZ class are shown in the third column.
+Specifically, the numerical solution on both grids (locally refined and uniformly refined) is correct.